chammoru/Q1View/README.md

 ## TODO
 - Explain how to build
+- Explain How to use
 - The location of TODO files (if you're interested in, you can contribute)
 - Explain how to support new raw formats (한줄 코드 수정 방법)
 - Explain the known problems
 - Explain how to select regions
 - Detailed 'help' menu description shown when pressed '?'
+- Support audio play